-Breakfast Specials: Quick Breads and Pastries to Help You Start Your Day
+Breakfast Quick Breads and Pastries to Help You Start Your Day Deliciously

 A couple of these sweets are made using store-bought all-butter puff pastry.
 It's one of those things our food editors' always keep in the freezer.
-It works beautifully in sweet breakfasts like our tempting take on that supermarket staple, the toaster pastry (Note: our version is baked in the oven like the rest of these treats.).
-And store-bought puff pastry is just as stellar in a savory recipe, we use it in our simple, potato-and-feta take on the Turkish turnover, the boreka.
+It works beautifully in sweet breakfasts, like our tempting take on that supermarket staple, the toaster pastry (note: our version is baked in the oven like the rest of these treats), but it's just as stellar in a savory recipe; give it a try in our simple potato-and-feta take on the Turkish turnover, the boreka, and you'll be convinced.

-Simple baked goods like scones, muffins, and quick breads (here we mean the all-time favorite, banana bread), don't require a stand mixer, come together quickly and bake up fast.
+Simple baked goods like scones, muffins, and quick breads (such as the all-time favorite, banana bread), don't require a stand mixer, come together quickly, and bake up so fast.
 Our new recipes take these easy-going standards to new heights of flavor.

 Streusel Banana Bread

-If coffee cake and banana bread sang a duet, the harmonious result would be this moist loaf and its nutty cinnamon-and-brown-sugar topping.
-The streusel not only caps off the creation, it also winds its way through every slice, for a sweet-salty beat in every bite.
+Here's another delicious hybrid: If coffee cake and banana bread sang a duet, the harmonious result would be this moist loaf and its nutty cinnamon-and-brown-sugar topping.
+The streusel not only caps off the creation, but it also winds its way through every slice.
+The result is a sweet-salty note in every single bite.

 Monkey Bread with Hazelnut-Chocolate Swirl